Mysteries that Matter

 Photo by Aliza Stern Guyer

-Diana Renn is the author of Trouble at Turtle Pond, a middle grade mystery coming from Fitzroy Books/Regal House in 2022, and three YA mysteries featuring international intrigue and globetrotting teens: Tokyo Heist, Latitude Zero, and Blue Voyage, all published by Viking/Penguin Random House.
-Blue Voyage was honored as a 2016 “must-read” by the Massachusetts Book Awards, Latitude Zero was a Junior Library Guild selection, and Tokyo Heist was an Indie Next pick.
-She is also a co-author of False Idols, an episodically-released thriller (for adults) published by Serial Box and Adaptive Books.
-Diana’s essays and short fiction have appeared in Publisher’s Weekly, The Huffington Post, Brain Child, Literary Mama, The Writer, Writer’s Digest, YARN (Young Adult Review Network), and elsewhere.
-She works as the Director of Coach Development at Author Accelerator, and teaches occasional workshops at Grub Street in Boston.
-Diana grew up in Seattle and now lives outside of Boston with her husband, her son, and a moody black cat.
+Diana Renn is the author of Trouble at Turtle Pond, a middle grade eco-mystery published by Fitzroy Books/Regal House (2022), and three YA mysteries featuring international intrigue and globetrotting teens: Tokyo Heist, Latitude Zero, and Blue Voyage, all published by Viking/Penguin Random House.
+Blue Voyage was honored as a 2016 “must-read” by the Massachusetts Book Awards, Latitude Zero was a Junior Library Guild selection, and Tokyo Heist was a Kids’ Indie Next List selection.
+Diana is also a co-author of False Idols, an episodically-released international thriller for adults, published by Realm (formerly Serial Box) / Adaptive Books.
+A nonfiction writer as well, Diana received a 2022 Massachusetts Cultural Council Fellowship Award as a finalist in creative nonfiction.
+Her essays, articles, and short fiction have appeared in Publisher’s Weekly, WBUR’s Cognoscenti, The Huffington Post, Mindful, Pangyrus, Brain Child, Literary Mama, The Writer, Writer’s Digest, YARN (Young Adult Review Network), The Indiana Review, Cricket Magazine for Children, and elsewhere.
+She has authored and edited numerous textbooks, taught writing at Boston University, Brandeis University, and Grub Street, and is an Author Accelerator Certified Book Coach.
+Diana grew up in Seattle and now lives outside of Boston with her family.

 Pronouns: she / her / hers